Keyboard shortcuts

 • constant value over edges

-• constant value by combinations of road type and urban flag
+• constant value by combinations of edge type and urban flag

 PublicTransitPreferencesStep